axelvaldez/radical-companies/_posts/rFiction/First of Earth/2022-02-27-E01-First-of-Earth.markdown

  <p>Sammie’s mom looked as always, minus the glitches.
 She had never used any of the filters when we talked, so Sammie had watched her get older over time.
 But her living in a health cluster was surprising.</p>
  <p>Sammie was not particularly surprised that her mom had not talked about it.
 This was the same woman that stayed on Surface when Sammie was four and let her go with her dad back to the oYard.
 Anita, her dad’s partner, had told her that Sammie’s mom was tense all the time she was there at the oYard.</p>
  <p>In all the time Sammie was with her, everything stayed normal enough.
 They went out to see a couple of Temples and restored synagogues.
 Even the one in Parur was a bit boring for Sammie because she had already visited its many Mods and knew the place and its history better than many of the IRL tour guides.</p>
  <p>The natural sites they visited in the region were familiar, too, although these were different in the flesh.
-Nothing new in the beautiful visuals, they looked just like in the Mods, but what made it all the more impressive for Sammie was the indescribable sense of… danger!
+Nothing new in the beautiful visuals, they looked just like in the Mods, but what made it all the more impressive for Sammie was the indescribable sense of&hellip; danger!
 Earth felt dangerous, but in a good way, in a way that made the experience a <em>better</em> kind of different.</p>
  <p>In one of the few casual conversations they had, they ended up talking about the difficulties of giving birth at the oYard and some of the things Sammie did as a toddler.
 Sammie was visibly enjoying it all.
 But as they talked, her mom got more and more agitated, more visibly angry.
 At first Sammie thought it was something she had said but then her mom started talking about Weber and how crazy it was to deliver Sammie in the oYard before it was even finished.
 “Always dark,” she kept repeating, “always dark.”
 Sammie got the sense that this is what Anita was talking about.</p>
  <p>As she ranted, without any warning, the door opened and two men came in.
 They were smiling and walked about as if they had done this before.
 One of them talked to Sammie’s mom while the other one corralled her and moved her away from her mom.
 At first he was trying to chit chat as if they were old friends and then the other man said something.
 Sammie didn’t catch it but her guy obviously did because his expression changed and he quickly said, “we are here for your mother, she’ll be fine in a few minutes, but it will very much help her calm down if you went to another room.”</p>
  <p>So, we did.
 It didn’t take that long before he knocked softly on the door frame and he said “everything’s fine now.”
 Sammie asked him what was going on but he said he could not tell her.
 “Just make sure that she doesn’t end up talking about what went on in the past, try to stay within the last ten years or so.
 That’s what kicked off this episode.”</p>
  <p>Not soon after that the invitation from the Chinese Pod came and it didn’t take Sammie long to decide to accept it.
 A few days later she packed her things without saying much and as she was about to walk out her mom was very quiet.
 Sammie felt sad to leave but she wanted to get out of there even more.
-It sure felt like she should say something… so she reached out and hugged her mom.</p>
+It sure felt like she should say something&hellip; so she reached out and hugged her mom.</p>
  <p>In that awkward, last minute hug Sammie felt an exoskeleton under her mom’s clothes.
 She recognized it because they were not that different from the one they all used in the oYard when they had to move something massive.
 Now the whole thing made sense: besides aiding her movement, the exo was keeping her mom alive and coherent.
 So this wasn’t quite a health cluster, more like a hospice.</p>

 <h1 style="font-size:40px; font-family:Courier New, monospace; ">Floating Away</h1>
  <p>Sammie’s trip to the Beijing Pod took a bit over forty-eight hours in an inflatable ship.
 It was surprisingly comfortable and very efficient.
 And floating in the vast body of water had the same dangerous, exhilarating  edge of the other open spaces.
 Little by little the immensity of Earth was starting to dawn on me.
-The oYard was big and roomy, but this… this <em>planet</em> was in a different class altogether.
+The oYard was big and roomy, but this&hellip; this <em>planet</em> was in a different class altogether.
 The people who still called it Spaceship Earth had no idea how stupid that sounded to somebody who was born and raised in a real spaceship.</p>

 <h1 style="font-size:40px; font-family:Courier New, monospace; ">The Middle Kingdom</h1>
  <p>What was then the People’s Republic of China was the first to break down into Pods.
 The People’s Republic dictatorship had squeezed the FIAT system for all it had and the hierarchy there got more and more rigid as the economy grew.
 The generation that grew up with abundance could not understand why their system was getting to look more and more like a rice empire.
 Xi Jinping’s centralization of power went against everything that they expected from a confident country with a solid economy.
 They wanted to be world players, not voiceless drones.
 Hello: it is the 21<sup>th</sup> century.</p>
  <p>The more the dictatorship tried to suppress their defiance, the more they looked for alternatives.
 And as they found them, those alternatives started to capture the imagination of the <em>niubi</em> (牛逼).
 The RADICAL model was most compelling to them: it was simple, it was effective, and easy to get started in a hurry and without fuzz.</p>
  <p>In 2032 the whole thing came tumbling down, swiftly and with surprising little bloodshed.
 There was none of the “chaos and mayhem” that most pundits predicted.
 The people quickly organized into co-managed and co-owned collaboratives.
 The massive decentralization made the wealth spread quickly and smoothly.
 And that was just the beginning—they are still moving the transformation forward.</p>
  <p>When she arrived, she saw two people who seemed not much older than her waving at her.
 She walked up to them and then got her into what looked like an old-timey car.
-For a second she fantasized that one of her companions was going to sit behind its huge steering wheel and… but, no, it just drove itself after all.
+For a second she fantasized that one of her companions was going to sit behind its huge steering wheel and&hellip; but, no, it just drove itself after all.
 Of course, she had seen them in the Mods, but this was very ornate.
 Evidently they could afford this kind of levity given Earth’s vastness. </p>
  <p>She spoke decent Mandarin thanks to the abundance of Chinese folks at the Shipyard.
 Everybody spoke English but there was a certain pleasure in keeping other Earth languages alive.
 And there were plenty of Mandarin-speaking and Castilian-speaking people, as well as smaller groups who spoke Cantonese and other languages.
 From everything she read and heard, the RADICAL mindset was very much at work everywhere in the Beijing Pod.</p>
  <p>To them Sammie was not a hero because of the First of Earth fame.
 More than anything else, they wanted to talk about her experience <em>growing up RADICAL</em>.
 Unfortunately, Sammie didn’t have much to say about that.
 It’s like asking her, what is it like to breathe?</p>
  <p>She did end up pointing out the many vestiges of FIAT command-and-control signs that she noticed.
 Sammie didn’t want to come across as critical, but she did notice that they were sometimes confused, even annoyed.
 And then they would burst into an avalanche of questions about it.</p>